Clothing

 In 2012 Cotton On was fined $1 million for selling children's sleepwear that was deemed so flammable it shouldn't have even been sold in Australia.
 Cotton On have also been at the centre of a number of controversies over the past few years including advertising bungles and an underpayment scandal.
 [Listed under Information due to age of court finding]

 This company has been criticised for offensive advertising.
-In 2007 the Advertising Standards Bureau upheld complaints about a poster by this company on the grounds that it breached advertising codes.
+In 2007 Ad Standards upheld complaints about a poster by this company on the grounds that it breached advertising codes.
 The ad was subsequently discontinued or modified.

 The Full Federal Court of Australia ordered Cotton On Clothing Pty Ltd to pay damages of $280,000 to Elwood Clothing Pty Ltd after finding that Cotton On Clothing Pty Ltd had infringed the copyright of T-shirt and swing-tag designs belonging to Elwood Cothing Pty Ltd.